yetulaxman/csc-env-eff/hands-on/connecting/disk-areas-exercise.md

 ```bash
 ssh <username>@puhti.csc.fi
 ```
 Authenticate using the password associated with CSC user account.
-Once your login to Puhti is successful, linux terminal will be opened for command line interaction in your home directory.
-Let's assume that file *data.txt* is intended for computational use and *softwareA_binary* is as a software tool needed for analysis.
+Once your login to Puhti is successful, Linux terminal will be opened for command-line interaction in your home directory.
+Let's assume that file *data.txt* is intended for computational use and *softwareA_binary* is a software tool needed for analysis.
 As you know the project name, you can share file *data.txt* in scratch folder and *softwareA_binary* file in projapple directory.

 2. Share your *softwareA_binary* file in *projapple* directory